Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Teaching Arrangements

-- 1-2 lectures per week and a 2-hour workshop per week. (no timetable clashes for lectures or workshop will be approved)
+2 lectures per week and 1 x 2 hour workshop per week (no timetable clash for lectures or workshops will be approved).

-- There is a 1-2 day field trip early in the semester to allow you to explore the key concept in relation to a specific place
+There is a one-or two-day field trip early in the semester to allow you to explore the key concepts in relation to specific places.

 - Textbooks are not required for this paper.
 Readings will be selected and prescribed from a range of journals, texts and edited collections.
 These will be made available through eReserve on Blackboard.